Image Courtesy of MEC Big Chop Paddle Series

 We want to know it’s safe to splash and swim at our urban beaches; that when our children fall in the water while they learn to kayak, paddle-board or sail, they won’t be at risk of gastrointestinal illnesses, ear, eye and bladder infections, pneumonia, giardiasis, and other afflictions.

+Visitors to our city need to see clear signage indicating the water bodies such as East False Creek are unsafe for swimming.
 We need to know whether a sewage overflow or bypass has occurred now, in real time, not in a yearly report that won’t be released for months.